 Lucy Loves Travel is to travel what the slow movement is to food.
 All of my trips are carried out with a balance between activities which create a connection between you and the places you are visiting and time for you to enjoy on your own.
 Holidays are about escaping from, not mimicking, your every day.

-I specialise in organising trips to France, Greece, Italy, Spain and the UK, but can also set up trips in Switzerland, Portugal, Germany, Austria, Turkey, Croatia, Hungary, Denmark, Morocco and India.
+I specialise in organising personalised trips to Italy, Spain, Greece, France and the UK, but can also set up trips in Switzerland, Portugal, Germany, Austria, Turkey, Croatia, Hungary, Denmark, Morocco and India.
 The emphasis on any trip is upon moments, not just monuments.